Pomona, California

-Pomona (/pəˈmoʊnə/ pə-MOH-nə) is a city in eastern Los Angeles County, California, United States.
-Pomona is located in the Pomona Valley, between the Inland Empire and the San Gabriel Valley.
+Pomona (/pəˈmoʊnə/ pə-MOH-nə) is a city in the San Gabriel Valley of eastern Los Angeles County, California, United States.
 At the 2020 census, the city's population was 151,713.
-The main campus of California State Polytechnic University, Pomona, also known as Cal Poly Pomona, lies partially within Pomona's city limits, with the rest being located in the neighboring unincorporated community of Ramona.
+The main campus of California State Polytechnic University, Pomona, also known as Cal Poly Pomona, lies partially within Pomona's city limits, with the rest being located in the neighboring unincorporated community of Walnut Islands.

+It is the most populous city in the San Gabriel Valley.

 History

 Beginnings to 1880

 The Adobe de Palomares, built in 1855 by Ygnacio Palomares, is the oldest building in Pomona.

 View to the west-southwest down San Jose Creek from Pomona Park (now Ganesha Park) in 1904.
 Elephant Hill is in the center distance.

 At the time Spanish conquistadors first arrived in California, the Tongva people inhabited what is now Pomona and the LA Basin.

-The city is named after Pomona, the ancient Roman goddess of fruit.
-For horticulturist Solomon Gates, "Pomona" was the winning entry in a contest to name the city in 1875, before anyone had ever planted a fruit tree there.
-The city was first settled by Ricardo Véjar and Ygnacio Palomares in the 1830s when California and much of the now-American Southwest were part of Mexico.
+The area eventually became part of Mexico, and what is now Pomona was claimed by Ricardo Véjar and Ygnacio Palomares in the 1830s.

 The first Anglo-Americans arrived prior to 1848 when the signing of the Treaty of Guadalupe Hidalgo resulted in California becoming part of the United States.

-In 1864, the widow of Ygnacio Palomares of Rancho San José sold 12000 acre to Louis Phillips, a Jewish Prussian immigrant, who would shortly be known as "the richest man in Los Angeles County."
-He built the largest commercial building in Los Angeles central business district at the time, the Phillips Block, which would eventually house Hamburger's, the then-largest department store in the Western United States.
+In 1875, a group of real estate developers called the Los Angeles Immigration and Land Cooperative Association held a contest to name the burgeoning town.
+The winning entry, submitted by citrus worker Solomon Gates, was Pomona, the name of the Roman goddess of fruit.